 They See Me Rolling (My 401k)

 I’m sorry to hear about the layoff.
 Hope things are improving.
 To answer your question: I have (twice) always rolled my 401k over to my next employer.
-If you pull the funds out you’ll have to pay a tax penalty for withdrawing before retirement.
-It’s rarely worth it, and after taxes and fees, you won’t get your full $3,864.
+If you pull the funds out you’ll have to pay a tax penalty for an early withdraw.
+It’s rarely worth it, and after taxes and fees, you won’t get anything close to your full $3,864.
+In other words, don’t just give your hard earned money back to the government in the form of additional taxes and fees.
+I’ve also found it helpful for some people to think of their investment in terms of returns instead of the current amount.
+At a 6% return, even if you made no additional contributions, $3,864 would be worth about $12,392 in 20 years.
 It’s your money, so you should maximize the benefits gained.
-In other words, don’t just give it back to the government in the form of additional taxes and fees.
-You worked too hard for it.
+Remember, you’re investing in the present to help your future.

 I also want to take this opportunity to crunch the numbers for those of you considering a larger 401k loan or early withdrawal.
 A couple additional considerations: